 We sometimes recommend not using AI.
 We sometimes recommend smaller projects than clients initially want.
 That orientation is what makes our results trustworthy.

 Ready to ask us the ten questions?
-We will answer every one with specificity, or tell you honestly why we are not the right fit.
+We will answer every one with specificity, or tell you honestly why we aren't the right fit.

 AI consulting is mature enough that the right firm exists for almost every enterprise use case.
 The challenge is distinguishing it from the dozens of firms that have added AI to their service menu without the depth to deliver.

-These ten questions do not require technical expertise to evaluate.
-They require judgment about specificity, accountability, and orientation.
+These ten questions don't require technical expertise to evaluate.
+They require judgment about specificity and orientation.
 A firm that answers them confidently and specifically has done this before and has thought hard about what makes it work.

-A firm that hedges, generalizes, or gets defensive has not.
+A firm that hedges or gets defensive hasn't.
 Trust that signal.
 [4]

 References